Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes: Distributed phase sensing using b TMSS IN optical gyroscopes

-From Eq.~(10), it is evident that phase sensitivity is independent of the number of sensor nodes.
+From Eq.~(12), it is evident that phase sensitivity is independent of the number of sensor nodes.
 It is equivalent to the phase sensitivity of a single sensor with the same resources.

-The phase sensitivity given in Eq.~(10) depends on various factors, including the amplitude of the input coherent state $(\alpha)$, the squeezing parameter $(r)$ of the parametric amplifier, and the transmissivity $(\eta)$.
+The phase sensitivity given in Eq.~(12) depends on various factors, including the amplitude of the input coherent state $(\alpha)$, the squeezing parameter $(r)$ of the parametric amplifier, and the transmissivity $(\eta)$.
 Therefore, for a given $\eta$, the phase sensitivity can be optimized by controlling $\alpha$ and $r$; the factors that are eventually deciding the number of photons probing each gyroscope.
-For that, we follow the Lagrangian multiplier formalism with the constraint that, on an average, the number of photons probing each gyroscope is $N$.
+For that, we follow the Lagrangian multiplier formalism with the constraint that the average number of photons probing each gyroscope is $N$.
 We calculate the total number of photons sensing the whole system as,

 For optimizing the sensitivity by controlling $r$ and $\alpha$, with a constraint on the average photon number per gyroscope, we define the Lagrange function as,